IntangibleMatter/rTexPackerGd/readme.md

 - [x] Importing sheets as `AtlasTextures`
 - [x] Importing `.rtpa`, and `.rtpb` files
-- [ ] Importing JSON
+- [x] Importing JSON
-- [ ] Importing XML
+- [x] Importing XML

-The JSON and XML importers have been written, but there remain some issues to be resolved with how the files get treated.
+The JSON and XML importers are disabled by default, but can be enabled in project settings.

 ## Use